 Viglink offers a very similar service (though not as good).

-I run all of my images through Canva (which compresses them), making ShortPixel redundant for my blog.
-That said, if you’re not already doing that, then image compression is a must-have!
-And ShortPixel does a great job of it for a reasonable price.
+I run all of my images through Canva (which compresses them), making ShortPixel slightly redundant for my blog.
+That said, avif images are currently the best image format for the web and ShortPixel can generate them automatically.

 WooCommerce is a must-have if you’re running an online store from your WordPress site.
 Particularly if you want to offer one-click-upsells (which is also a must-have).